NEWS 230109 about exGENT (Gentoo) 64 bit

 # emerge –depclean

-NOTE 4: After a hard drive installation of exGENT you should run the above commands at least every month (to keep the system in good shape).
+NOTE 2: After a hard drive installation of exGENT you should run the above commands at least every month (to keep the system in good shape).
 I you don’t do that it can be (almost) impossible to upgrade the system.
-As regards “old” Gentoo systems you could try to follow the advices stated here.
+As regards “old” Gentoo systems you could try to follow the advice’s stated here.

 Notes about running exGENT in VirtualBox

-When running exGENT live (i.e. directly from the ISO file) you will have a very small screen.
+When running exGENT live (i.e. directly from the ISO file) you can do that in full screen.
 Watch this screenshot.
-To have a bigger screen you’ll have to install VirtualBox Guest Additions.
-That can be done in the following way.
+VirtualBox Guest Additions are pre-installed by me in Build 230109.

 Gentoo/exGENT is a rolling distribution, which implies that once you have installed the system on the hard drive there is no need for re-installations (which otherwise is common in the Linux world).